networknext/next/docs/setup_semaphore_ci_to_build_and_deploy_artifacts.md

 <img width="946" alt="image" src="https://github.com/networknext/next/assets/696656/71d96980-336b-4aaf-b1b5-e41bb4c4d720">

 Click on "Update Golang Cache" and wait for the task to complete.
-This may take around 5 minutes, but after this task completes, golang builds in semaphore will run much more quickly, finishing build and test in less than one minute for each commit.
+This will take around 5 minutes, but after this task completes, golang builds in semaphore will run much more quickly, finishing build and test in less than one minute for each commit.

+<img width="899" alt="image" src="https://github.com/networknext/next/assets/696656/d1213c24-de8f-4dbe-a56e-49e23de5c507">

-Once the golang cache is updated, click on "Upload Config" and "Upload Relay" jobs and wait for these to succeed.
+Once the golang cache is updated, click on "Upload Config" and "Upload Relay" jobs and wait for these to succeed and turn green.
 They should complete quickly.

-<img width="899" alt="image" src="https://github.com/networknext/next/assets/696656/d1213c24-de8f-4dbe-a56e-49e23de5c507">

-These tasks will upload some files to google cloud buckets needed by later deploy steps.
-When these tasks succeed it verifies that semaphore is setup correctly with your secrets.
+These tasks upload some files to google cloud buckets needed by later deploy steps.
+Once these tasks complete and turn green, you can be confident that secrets are setup correctly.

 (next step)